hamamoto-lab/SEgene/SEgene_peakprep/cpm_README.md

-# SEgene_peakprep - CPM Method Detailed Guide
+# cpm_peakprep - CPM Method Detailed Guide

 This document provides detailed usage instructions and examples specific to the **CPM method** of SEgene_peakprep.
 For basic overview and common requirements, please refer to the [main README](./README.md).